-They didn’t shipped reusable engine builds, editors were not truly reusable, they did not build a community around the tools like if it was a product by itself, they did not build a software distribution system so they never had to solve the related problems, they did not build a data distribution system so they did not have to solve problems about format incompatibilities and file conflicts.
+They didn’t ship reusable engine builds, editors were not truly reusable, they did not build a community around the tools like if it was a product by itself, they did not build a software distribution system so they never had to solve the related problems, they did not build a data distribution system so they did not have to solve problems about format incompatibilities and file conflicts.

 At some point in game development with id Tech based code, you’ll notice that to solve some problems you not only need to extend your engine but to fork your own game.
 While working on Unvanquished I may have seen this situation like 5 or 6 times.

-In some way we can measure the impressive genius of John Carmack on the fact its technical skills kept id Software alive for so many years despite so many marketing mistakes, c misses and opportunity losses, preventing their own game communities to grow up with them.
+In some way we can measure the impressive genius of John Carmack on the fact its technical skills kept id Software alive for so many years despite so many marketing mistakes, strategic misses and opportunity losses, preventing their own game communities to grow up with them.

 With such a retrospective, what looks weird is to discover that because the code was dead, I mean killed, it was possible to open it.
-So on one hand we got free and open source code, but on the other hand, this code was meant to be dead and to produce zombies.
+So on one hand we got free and open source code, but on the other hand this code was meant to be dead and to produce zombies.

 Also, the less you get contributions back, the easier it is for your legal department to clear up everything for an open source release.
 So, it’s like it was more possible for id Software code source to be opened because the workflow was more closed than others.
 This is a bit weird to figure out.